Are you an international student?

-Aquaculture is cultivating aquatic plants and animals for food consumption.
+Studying Aquaculture involves cultivating aquatic plants and animals for food consumption in Malaysia.

-Did you know that as the demand for seafood has increased, technology has made it possible to grow food in coastal marine waters and the ocean?
+More and more people are splurging on seafood these days, with new-found exotic oceanic creatures such as Yellowfin Albacore Tuna, Wild Alaskan fish, Pacific Cod and the like.
+With an increase in demand for seafood, there will definitely be advance in technology to grow these food in coastal marine waters and the ocean.
 Do you know the numerous ways that exist to farm marine shellfish?
-Do you know that the two main types of aquaculture are marine and freshwater?
-If you do, then you may want to consider studying aquaculture.
-Wondering what the course will entail?
-Join us as we dive into explaining the course to you.
+Do you know that the two main types of Aquaculture are marine and freshwater?
+If you do, then you maMore details Less

 Marine Invertebrate Ecology and Biology